The Milt Grant Show

-The Milt Grant Show was a teen dance television show hosted by Milton "Milt" Grant (1923–2007), and aired on WTTG (channel 5), an independent station in Washington, D.C., from 1956 until 1961.
-Similar in tone to WFIL-TV/Philadelphia's Bandstand, the program was not only the market's highest-rated television program throughout much of its run but preceded a lifelong career in television station management and ownership for Grant.
+The Milt Grant Show is an American teen dance television show hosted by Milton "Milt" Grant (1923–2007).
+It aired on WTTG (channel 5), an independent station in Washington, D.C., from 1956 until 1961.
+Similar in tone to Philadelphia station WFIL-TV's Bandstand, the program was not only the market's highest-rated television program throughout much of its run but preceded a lifelong career in television station management and ownership for Grant.
 The program was regarded as a cultural icon of late 1950s and early 1960s Washington.

-Synopsis
+Background

 Milton Grant's broadcasting career began in radio after graduating from Columbia University and New York University, with stints at WARM in Scranton, Pennsylvania, and Washington, D.C. stations WTOP and WINX from 1947 to 1953.
 Working exclusively at WOL starting in 1953, Grant started hosting the weekly movie, dancing and talent show program Marion Showcase over WTTG the following year.

 Full-time TV work

 WTTG launched Milt Grant's Record Hop on July 22, 1956, with WOL simulcasting the television station's audio.
 Grant's show, which had added support of area police and civic organizations as a "constructive approach" against juvenile delinquency, originated from a ballroom at the Raleigh Hotel six days a week (weekday afternoons at 5 p.m. and noon on Saturdays).
 Grant both produced the show and sold its advertising, with Pepsi as his most notable client.
 After signing a contract with WTTG in October 1956, Grant severed his ties with WOL.
+The show began to be referred to as The Milt Grant Show by April 1957.

 During its five-year run, the show became a Washington cultural touchstone.
-High-profile stars of the day—such as Chuck Berry, Buddy Holly, Frankie Avalon, Nat King Cole, Bobby Darin, Ike & Tina Turner, Harry Belafonte, and Fabian—as well as regional acts like The Jaguars, a band featuring Charlie Daniels, were guests on the show during its run.
+High-profile stars of the day—such as Link Wray, Chuck Berry, Buddy Holly, Frankie Avalon, Nat King Cole, Bobby Darin, Ike & Tina Turner, Harry Belafonte, and Fabian—as well as regional acts like The Jaguars, a band featuring Charlie Daniels, were guests on the show during its run.
+Carl Bernstein, later an investigative reporter, described himself as a "semiregular" dancer on the show.
 Mark Opsasnick, a cultural historian whose book Capitol Rock chronicles the history of rock and roll music in the Washington area, credited Grant with being "one of the most important pioneers" in the genre's early years locally.
 When the ABC network debuted American Bandstand and the two shows aired opposite each other, the Grant program attracted higher ratings in Washington.
+The program was also lucrative for Grant; at one point, Grant's contract had to be renegotiated because he was making more money than John Kluge, the CEO of WTTG owner Metropolitan Broadcasting.

 However, not everyone was always welcome on the show.
 Black dancers were only allowed on Tuesdays, and they were not allowed to dance with White partners.
-Years after Grant's run ended, it would fall to WOOK-TV, a new UHF station that pioneered programming for the Black community in Washington, to fill this gap for Black audiences with its Teenarama Dance Party.
+Years after Grant's run ended, it would fall to WOOK-TV, a new ultra high frequency (UHF) station that pioneered programming for the Black community in Washington, to fill this gap for Black audiences with its Teenarama Dance Party.